-For the static gear fisheries on sole and plaice in the Western Channel and sole, plaice and cod in the Celtic Sea, the Unit of Certification has the potential to be increased in size.
+For the static gear fisheries on sole in the Western Channel and sole and cod in the Celtic Sea, the Unit of Certification could be increased in size to include Isles of Scilly fishers.
 The overwhelming advantage of increasing the size of the Unit of Certification is that the cost of assessment, surveillance and re-assessment is shared, effectively bringing individual costs down.
 A bigger Unit of Certification may also be able to exert greater leverage in order to achieve any conditions placed upon the fishery at the time of full assessment.